technology3 min read

 What is JDBC?

-JDBC (Java Database Connectivity) is an API provided by Java that enables Java applications to:
+JDBC (Java Database Connectivity) is an API in Java that allows applications to connect and execute queries with databases.

-JDBC acts as a bridge between Java code and SQL databases.
+It acts as a bridge between your Java application and the database.

 Before starting, make sure you have: